-When I last visited the Amalfi Coast in Italy last year, I was enamored with the vibrant flavors which came through in simple foods.
-Back home, I found myself watching Under the Tuscan Sun and was reminded of my time along the Amalfi Coast.
-Hey, I remember that drive and watching the sunset!
+When I last visited the Amalfi Coast in Italy last year, I was enamored with the vibrant flavors that came through in the simplest of dishes.
+Back home in Sacramento, I watched Under the Tuscan Sun and was reminded of my time along the Amalfi Coast, driving down winding mountain roads and witnessing a gorgeous sunset!

 Table of Contents

 This short, tube-like pasta hails from the Southwest region of Italy called Campania, and is a traditional Neapolitan dish.
 Paccheri is either formed with smooth sides or tight ridges (which some people believe hold sauces and grated cheese better).
 It should be served al dente (firm to the bite), in order to best accompany a serious helping of sauce.
 Whichever way they are prepared, however, this pasta always makes for a hearty meal!